Properties : Java Glossary

 Properties

 java.util.Properties is a platform-independent generalisation of the DOS (Disk Operating System) SET environment, or the Windows *.INI files.
 In Java, even each object could have its own list of properties.
 A program can determine if an entry is missing in the property file and provide a default to using it its place.
 Even though property names typically have dots in them, there is no matching hierarchical structure like the NT registry, not even sections as with the Win 3.1 INI files.
-Properties are just glorified Hashtables that can be backed to to disk in human-readable format.
+Properties are just glorified Hashtables that can be backed to disk in human-readable format.
 You lookup by property name and get a value.
 Properties also can be used to store other sorts of key=value data on disk.
 (They will even work with key:value or key value pairs.)

 Accessing Delphi Properties

-Overriding Network Properties
+Overriding/Setting Network Properties

-Security And System Properties Default File and Console Encoding
+System Properties Default File and Console Encoding

 os.name Which Properties You will See